Peanuts Begins by Charles Schulz for March 26, 2017

 7. Missing large

-ahem Premium Member about 7 years ago
+ahem Premium Member over 7 years ago

 Another way of looking at this is that it might just mean that Schroeder is in actuality a really bad pianist and it’s only in his mind that he is a musical prodigy (cf. Snoopy as a WWI fighting ace).
 So it could be akin to a kid holding up his artistic masterpiece for his mother to guess what it’s of and so she hems & haws hoping to stumble upon the right answer, never does, and then finally he blurts out that it’s a portrait of her of course.